shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/06-jupyter-on-cirrus/jupyterhub.md

 ## Overview

+CIRRUS JupyterHub is a multi-user environment where scientists can run notebooks close to their data and GPUs without worrying about infrastructure.
+It runs atop the same Kubernetes cluster that powers other CIRRUS services, so the experience mirrors production as closely as possible.

 ## Access

 The CIRRUS JupyterHub is only accessible from within the **NCAR internal network**, either onsite or via VPN.
 Once connected, the [JupyterHub login page](https://jupyter.k8s.ucar.edu/) provides access to your personal and persistent Jupyter environment.